nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [k8s-worker-pod-autoscaler](https://github.com/practo/k8s-worker-pod-autoscaler) scales the replicas in a deployment based on observed queue length.
 * [kubectl-prune / kubectl-reap 🌟](https://github.com/micnncim/kubectl-reap) is a kubectl plugin that prunes unused Kubernetes resources.
 * [kconnect - The Kubernetes Connection Manager CLI 🌟](https://github.com/fidelity/kconnect) kconnect is a CLI utility that can be used to discover and securely access Kubernetes clusters across multiple operating environments.
 Based on the authentication mechanism chosen the CLI will discover Kubernetes clusters you are allowed to access in a target hosting environment (i.e. EKS, AKS, Rancher) and generate a kubeconfig for a chosen cluster.
+* [konstraint](https://github.com/plexsystems/konstraint) is a CLI tool to assist with the creation and management of templates and constraints when using [Gatekeeper](https://github.com/open-policy-agent/gatekeeper).

 ## Kubernetes Backup
 * [kube-backup: Kubernetes resource state sync to git](https://github.com/pieterlange/kube-backup)